10 Notable Storylines From The 2024 Tulsa Shootout

 THE FINAL LAP FOR HAGOPIAN

-Jake Hagopian took his final lap around the Tulsa Expo Raceway on Sunday night, marking the culmination of a hall of fame career.
+Jake Hagopian took his final lap around the Tulsa Expo Raceway, marking the culmination of a hall of fame career.
 The Clovis, CA native concluded his driving career as a three-time Tulsa Shootout champion and spent his last race pursuing what he wanted most - an elusive Winged Outlaw Golden Driller.
 Although he fell short with a second-place finish, the D1 Chassis boss will most certainly be back as an owner / crew chief in the future as he continues to chase more Shootout success in other fulfilling roles.

 RTJ CONTINUES TO SHINE

-After last year -- when he ran second to Hagopian in A-Class -- the racing community realized that Ricky Thornton Jr. was serious about this micro sprint stuff.
-He came back to the Tulsa Shootout last week, following one of the greatest Dirt Late Model seasons of all-time, and showcased again to the world that he’s one of the most talented drivers in the world.
+After 2023 -- when he ran second to Hagopian in A-Class -- the racing community realized that Ricky Thornton Jr. was serious about this micro sprint stuff.
+He came back to the Tulsa Shootout in 2024, following one of the greatest Dirt Late Model seasons of all-time, and showcased again to the world that he’s one of the most talented drivers in the world.
 Going from sixth-to-first, RTJ brought fans to their feet as he rocketed to the lead in Stock Non-Wing after going slider-for-slider with Kris Carroll and Frank Flud.
 It looked as if he was bound for Golden Driller glory, but a blown motor deterred his dreams and sent the No. 20RT to the infield in heartbreaking fashion.

 EMERSON DOES IT AGAIN

-It’s kind of silly to think of a 19-year-old kid as one of the greats in Tulsa Shootout history, but how can you argue against what Emerson Axsom is doing?
+It’s kind of silly to think of a 19-year-old kid as one of the greats in Tulsa Shootout history, but how can you argue against what Emerson Axsom has done?
 Again, he’s 19-years-old and he now owns four Golden Drillers -- three of them from the premier Winged Outlaw division, making him the winningest driver in the toughest class of the event.
 Going back-to-back with Ten-J Chassis, the Franklin, IN native pounced on Cody Key in lapped traffic and never gave the field a chance for the rest of the 55-lapper.

 VIDEO: Highlights from the Winged Outlaw feature at the Tulsa Shootout.